Other pages on this site

 Fridges and freezers

-Energy consumption and cost over a year is more informative than an hourly running cost because fridges and freezers are generally switched on 24 hours a day.
+The energy consumed and the cost over a year are more useful than an hourly running cost because fridges and freezers are generally switched on 24 hours a day.

 Fridge size | Typical annual energy consumption (kWh) | Cost per year |